 This is their story.

 Toward the end of 2016, while schools in New Zealand were preparing to close for the summer break over Christmas, I was approached by one of the directors of Window Innovation Limited - a new company that specialises in the design and manufacture of aluminium joinery for architecturally designed homes.

-After I began specialising in branding schools I stopped looking at commercial branding opportunities.
 I took this project on because it looked like an exciting challenge.
 So I sat down with the directors and we talked about the company, their dreams for it, the types of customers they were interested in attracting, and the type of image they wanted to project.

-The list of branding requirements included:
+Their branding requirements included:

 The logo was the first branding componant to be addressed.
 They wanted a company logo that was slightly abstract, friendly, modern, and would appeal to both the middle and upper end of the market.
 So I put my thinking cap on.

 Like all of the logos I design it begins with sketching some ideas until I find something that I feel has potential to explore further.
 Then I scan it onto my computer and work it up in Illustrator.
 At this stage of the process I begin to explore the shape, proportions, and colour in more detail until I'm satisfied that the logo ticks all of the right boxes for my client.